 If you check out my flight diary you will see that I have been flying for quite a few years now, and with time I became more skilled to search for cheaper flights.
 Here are 10 little tricks I personally use when booking flights to my next adventure:

-If you are flexible with your travelling time, you should obviously avoid the peak season.
+If you are flexible with your traveling time, you should obviously avoid the peak season.
 More demand means higher prices.

 That said, peak season often means glorious weather at your destination, and it might not be worth spending a holiday under the rain just to save on airfare.